Reducing Your Stormwater Fee

 - Stormwater Treatment Practices

-- Vacant lots with less than 50 square feet of impervious area
+- Lots with less than 50 square feet of impervious area

-- Small developments of up to 820 square feet of impervious area
+- Small developments and lots of up to 820 square feet of impervious area

 - Holding a NPDES Industrial Stormwater Discharge Permit

 - Owning and maintaining a private harbor discharge

 Faith organizations can also receive a stormwater fee reduction for their places of worship and schools.
-For more information about this reduction program, and the various credits listed above, refer to the Non-Single Family Property Guidance Document.
+For more information about this reduction program, the various credits listed above, and a stormwater fee credit application, refer to the Non-Single Family Property Guidance Document.